pablovmurcia3/RepData_PeerAssessment1/PA1_template.md

 The mean is 1.0766189\times 10^{4} and the median 1.0766189\times 10^{4}.

-As we can see in the histogram, the main impacts of imputing the missing data is that the median and the mean fully equalize and the form distribution gets more symmetric.
+As we can see in the histogram, the main impacts of imputing the missing data are that the median and the mean fully equalize and the form distribution gets more symmetric.

 ## **Are there differences in activity patterns between weekdays and weekends?**